fandm-college/rcs.github.io/cluster/job_scripts.md

 The starting point for determing resource amounts should be determining if your workflow can use more than just one CPU to perform computations (i.e., run in parallel) which may will also impact how many nodes you might need.
 Below are some questions to help determine if your situation allows running parallel computations.
 If the answer to any of these questions is YES, then your job script should request more than just one CPU, either with `#SBATCH --ntasks` or `#SBATCH --ntasks-per-node`.
-Guidance on the number of CPUs to request will be provided in the next few sections.
+Further guidance on the number of CPUs to request will be provided in the next few sections.

-- Does my software run in parallel? **Note:**Just because you've never run a piece of software in parallel, does not mean it can't be done.
+- Check the documentation to see if the software allows an option to run in parallel. **Note:**Just because you've never run a piece of software in parallel, does not mean it can't be done.
   - If yes, then you will likely request a largish value for the number of CPUs (e.g., several dozen)

 - Am I running multiple pieces of software that can be run independent of each other?
 For example, I need to run *software1* and *software2*, but neither